RubenCordeiro/23andme-node/README.md

 All methods expect a `params` object with at least the user's authentication `token`.

-All methods return the same `data` object regardless of HTTP verb.
+All methods for the same resource return the same `data` object regardless of HTTP verb.

 Official API [documentation](https://api.23andme.com/docs/reference/).